Karavil/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 - [ ] What does it mean to _think_ in react?

+  Thinking in react consists of planning your website around components and states.

 - [ ] Describe state.

+  State in React is the variable/part of an app that is prone to change (not static).

 - [ ] Describe props.

+  Props are variables passed into components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+  Side effects in React is any modification in our application such as manipulating the dom, data fetching, api calls, etc.
+  We can sync effects in React with the useEffect hook which executes at each render and after every update.
+This can be       modified to run at the first render, then on specific state changes.

 ## Project Set Up